Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

 Limitations of incremental data migration

-During incremental data migration, if the table to be migrated already exists in the target database with duplicated keys, an error is reported and the migration is interrupted.
-In this situation, you need to make sure whether the upstream data is accurate.
-If yes, click the "Restart" button of the migration job and the migration job will replace the downstream conflicting records with the upstream records.
+During incremental data migration, if the table to be migrated already exists in the target database with duplicate keys, an error is reported and the migration is interrupted.
+In this situation, you need to make sure whether the MySQL source data is accurate.
+If yes, click the "Restart" button of the migration job, and the migration job will replace the target TiDB Cloud cluster's conflicting records with the MySQL source records.

 During incremental replication (migrating ongoing changes to your cluster), if the migration job recovers from an abrupt error, it might open the safe mode for 60 seconds.
 During the safe mode,